harshn05/MTEngine/README.md

 # MTEngine

-The MTEngine class in the provided C++ code wraps the std::mt19937_64 engine from the <random> library, which is a Mersenne Twister random number generator.
+MTEngine wraps the std::mt19937_64 engine from the standard **random.h** library, which is a Mersenne Twister random number generator.
 This class provides a higher-level interface for generating random numbers and sequences, making it easier to use in various contexts.
 The Mersenne Twister is a pseudorandom number generating algorithm that is widely used because of its fast generation times and high period.

 The MTEngine class provides a flexible and user-friendly interface for generating random numbers.
 It offers several functionalities: